happyandslow/happyandslow.github.io/_posts/2025-04-25-incremental.md

 Pre-establishing such mappings, along with other potential directions discussed earlier (e.g., [tracking dependency structures, query rewriting, view maintenance and selection](#updates-to-context)), can all be seen as attempts to **externalize LLM's thought process from fast to slow (but larger) storage**.
 Many of these operations are not triggered by immediate requests and must happen off the inference critical path as part of background maintenance.

 It is possible, I think, that the focus of building LLM serving stacks will start shifting—from purely optimizing inference tasks on **fast compute devices** (e.g., accelerators)—to **more collaborative, full-stack solutions that leverage slow compute** (i.e., near-storage) to enhance real-time inference, both in terms of performance and efficiency.
+This shift is likely to emphasize areas such as memory optimization techniques, efficient dependency tracking mechanisms, hybrid compute architectures that balance fast and slow compute, and innovative caching strategies to maximize reuse of intermediate results.

 <!-- Future directions: indexing context, caching for reuse, long vs. short generation -->